Swan Valley - sublime and beautiful...

 The Swan Valley Visitor Centre in Guildford is your one stop shop for everything in and around the Swan Valley.
 You can get expert advice on how best to explore the area and pick up some free maps at the same time.

 There's also an impressive gift shop to enable you to take a piece of the region home with you.
 The Visitor Centre's well crafted displays allow you to take an informative look into the history of the area settled in 1829.

 Wine and beer tasting

 The chances of you wanting to sample some, or indeed all of the area's wines are quite high so the perfect option is to join a wine tasting tour where you will be transported from winery to winery and not have to concern yourself about who will do the driving.
 Alternatively, you can take a wine cruise from the city on the Swan River, after which the valley is named.

 Beerlovers will be delighted to know that there is more to the region than just wine.
 The Swan Valley has five boutique beer outlets, including several microbreweries offering a wide selection of more than 20 varieties of beer to tempt the palate and two German-style cafes serving their own brews with hearty, beer friendly fare.

 Food and produce

 Today there are more than 70 restaurants and cafes in the valley, along with companies making fresh nougat, chocolate, coffee, ice cream and honey on the premises.
-Pair some local wines with artisanal cheeses from around the world and take a cheese-making class or barista course to impress your friends.
+Pair some local wines with chocolate at daily masterclasses or match a Swan Valley drop with artisanal cheeses from around the world and take a cheese-making class.
+Foodie education experiences are also available at the local coffee house where visitors can take a barista course to impress their friends (while sampling the latest freshly ground coffee flavours!) or an asparagus masterclass in season.

 If time allows, spend a few days discovering this stunning region and stay locally at one of the many accommodation choices.
 There is something to suit all tastes and budgets from five-star resorts, caravan parks, farm stays or chic boutique guesthouses.